jayway/jpong_android/README.md

 Know of any other frameworks? add them here!

-1. Fetch data from http://somehost:3000/match_history.json and populate the "Math history" page using volley or spring (or android annotations that also supports some networking via annotations).
+1. Fetch data from http://jaywaypongserver.herokuapp.com/match_history.json and populate the "Math history" page using volley or spring (or android annotations that also supports some networking via annotations).
 The server can be found at https://github.com/jayway/KHelgGameServer Run the server and use the static match_history.json to get some data for your "Math history" page

-2. Stop using the logo from the res folder and fetch the logo from the server. http://somehost:3000/jay.png
+2. Stop using the logo from the res folder and fetch the logo from the server, http://jaywaypongserver.herokuapp.com/jay.png or use any other picture loded from internet (http://placekitten.com/200/302)

 3. Remove all boilerplate code and use annotations to inject stuff.